Technigo/project-library/README.md

 - The sorting options are created in html, while the filters are fetched from the object properties.
 - I added event listeners with event handelers to execute the sorting and filtering respectively.
 - Both sorting and filtering creates new arrays with books, and loads them to the page.
+- Sorting and filter works together by pushing the current list toa variable, and checking the same filter isn't already applied.

 - To create a random book I randomized a book index and loaded the correspoding book.